bobtodd/notes/homebrew/python.md

 Setting up IPython
 ------------------

 Finally we come to the really important part of the installation process: IPython.
 I'll tell you right now, IPython must be **pretty stinkin' cool** to warrant all the extra effort of getting this beast running in different virtual environments.
 Yes, it's worth it.
 But just barely, because the effort:success ratio of installing IPython in different virtual environments running variously Python 2.x and 3.x is frickin' astronomical.
 This whole installation procedure would be done in half an hour if I weren't trying to install IPython.
-But since I *am* trying to install it, the process drags on for days which I try to figure out what needs to be loaded before what, whether to load a particular package via `pip` in a virtual environment or via `brew` outside of all environments, whether general packages (outside of virtual environments) need to be compiled with Homebrew's `python` or `python3` -- or both! -- and so on.
+But since I *am* trying to install it, the process drags on for days, during which I try to figure out what needs to be loaded before what, whether to load a particular package via `pip` in a virtual environment or via `brew` outside of all environments, whether general packages (outside of virtual environments) need to be compiled with Homebrew's `python` or `python3` -- or both! -- and so on.
 Not even the `git` log file for these notes will show half of the permutations I've tried.
 It's frustrating beyond words... thank goodness there's a reward at the end... *if* I can get it working.

 ### The Python 3.4 Virtual Environment